 • Stable cooperation partners and institutions

 • Training facilities

 • Three servers for 'big data' storage

-• Blended learning (combination of online and classroom teaching)
+• Blended learning (combination of digital and face-to-face teaching)

 • Train-the-trainer concept